 Fishing around Queensland…

 Fishing.
-It’s a funny old game you know.
-The single most popular hobby, sport, pastime in the world by a long shot.
+It’s a funny old game you know – it’s the single most popular hobby, sport and pastime in the world… by a long shot.

 Every day people head out to ponds, rivers, lakes and oceans for pleasure, sport or survival to hook, net or spear a fish.

 And everyone remembers their first fish.
 Mine came on a family holiday in the east of England, a 2.2lb European chub.
 Not a big fish by a long shot, but hugely memorable when you’re eight years old.

 I still remember the snatch on the line, the accelerated heart beat (mine), the game of tug and war that went on until finally the invisible force materialised as a splash on the water’s surface.